Auditory brainstem response: Cochlear implantation and central auditory development

-There are about 188,000 people around the world who have received cochlear implants.
-In the United States alone, there are about 30,000 adults and over 30,000 children who are recipients of cochlear implants.
-This number continues to grow as cochlear implantation is becoming more and more accepted.
-In 1961, Dr. William House began work on the predecessor for today's cochlear implant.
-William House is an Otologist and is the founder of House ear institute in Los Angeles, California.
-This groundbreaking device, which was manufactured by 3M company was approved by the FDA in 1984.
-Although this was a single channel device, it paved the way for future multi channel cochlear implants.
-Currently, as of 2007, the three cochlear implant devices approved for use in the U.S. are manufactured by Cochlear, Med-El, and Advanced Bionics.
-The way a cochlear implant works is sound is received by the cochlear implant's microphone, which picks up input that needs to be processed to determine how the electrodes will receive the signal.
-This is done on the external component of the cochlear implant called the sound processor.
-The transmitting coil, also an external component transmits the information from the speech processor through the skin using frequency modulated radio waves.
-The signal is never turned back into an acoustic stimulus, unlike a hearing aid.
-This information is then received by the cochlear implant's internal components.
-The receiver stimulator delivers the correct amount of electrical stimulation to the appropriate electrodes on the array to represent the sound signal that was detected.
-The electrode array stimulates the remaining auditory nerve fibers in the cochlea, which carry the signal on to the brain, where it is processed.
+Some 188,000 people around the world have cochlear implants.
+In the United States, 30,000 adults and over 30,000 children have them.
+In 1961, House began work on the predecessor of cochlear implants.
+House is an otologist.
+The first implant was approved by the FDA in 1984.
+It was a single-channel device and led to multi-channel cochlear implants.
+Cochlear implants transforms sound received by the implant's microphone into radio waves using the external sound processor.
+The external transmitting coil transmits the (frequency-modulated) radio waves through the skin.
+The signal is not turned back into sounds.
+The internal receiver stimulator delivers the correct electrical stimulation to the appropriate internal electrodes to represent the sounds.
+The electrode array stimulates auditory nerve fibers in the cochlea, which carry the signal to the brain.